CesarGarza55/OpenLauncher/README.md

     ./compile-linux.sh
     ```

-4. You need to install Java to be able to play, by default it should be possible with:
+3. You need to install Java to be able to play, by default it should be possible with:

     ```bash
     sudo apt install default-jre
     ```

-5. Mark the file as an executable:
+4. Mark the file as an executable (For Generic Linux systems)

 ![Executable](https://github.com/CesarGarza55/OpenLauncher/assets/168610828/37588648-144d-4b0f-83c8-3dde1d683786)